Discover folk - the CRM for people-powered businesses

 - Length: Frequent emails can be considered as spam and lead to an increase in unsubscribes.

-This is why a CRM is essential to segment each contact list.
+This is why a CRM is essential to segment each contact list, particularly for sales teams of 20-50 people who need to manage multiple prospects efficiently.
 But it's getting harder to fight for attention in someone's inbox, with the recent increase in newsletters.
 More and more businesses are finding themselves in the spam folder.
 Convince and Convert reported that 69% of email recipients report email as spam based on their subject line alone.
 To improve your email marketing strategy, Gartner suggests paying particular attention to your segmentation, messaging, content, call to action and subject line.

 Benefits of email sequences

-Even though it can be time consuming to set up initially, email sequences offer a few benefits for teams looking to streamline their communication process and enhance customer engagement.
+Even though it can be time consuming to set up initially, email sequences offer a few benefits for sales teams looking to streamline their communication process and enhance prospect engagement.
 Below are some key benefits.

 - Automated communication: Once an email sequence is set up, they run on their own based on specific triggers or schedules.
-This automation saves significant time and resources, as manual intervention is minimized.
+This automation saves significant time and resources for medium-sized sales teams, as manual intervention is minimized.

 - Increased conversion rates: A conversion email sequence can help by providing timely and relevant information to guide potential customers through the buyer's journey.
 Each email in the sequence can be designed to address specific barriers to purchase, gently nurturing the recipient toward making a buying decision.